Lava spread raises fears of more damage on Spanish island

-TODOQUE, Canary Islands (AP) — The advance of lava from a volcanic eruption in Spain’s Canary Islands has slowed significantly, raising fears Thursday that it might fan out further across the land and destroy more homes instead of flowing into the sea.
+TODOQUE, Canary Islands (AP) — The advance of lava from a volcanic eruption in Spain’s Canary Islands has slowed significantly, raising fears Thursday that it might fan out further and wreak more destruction instead of flowing out into the sea.

-A giant river of lava 600 meters (2,000 feet) wide slowed to four meters (13 feet) per hour after reaching a plain on Wednesday.
+A giant river of molten rock 600 meters (2,000 feet) wide slowed to four meters (13 feet) per hour after reaching a plain on Wednesday.
 On Monday, a day after the eruption on the island of La Palma, it was moving at 700 meters (2,300 feet) per hour.

 Stavros Meletlidis, a volcanologist at Spain’s National Geographic Institute, said the dynamics of any eruption were in constant flux.